NexGenCloud/hyperstack-sdk-javascript/docs/CustomerContractApi.md

 - **Accept**: application/json

-## retrieveContractDetails
+## getCustomerContractDetails

-> CustomerContractDetailResponseModel retrieveContractDetails(contractId)
+> CustomerContractDetailResponseModel getCustomerContractDetails(contractId)

 Retrieve Contract Details

 Retrieve details of a specific contract by providing the contract ID in the path.
 The endpoint returns the contract object along with its associated discount plans.
-For more information, [**click here**](https://infrahub-doc.nexgencloud.com/docs/api-reference/pricebook-resources/retrieve-contract-details).
+For more information, [**click here**](None/docs/api-reference/pricebook-resources/retrieve-contract-details).

 ### Example